Odeon Cinemas

-Odeon, stylised as ODEON, is a cinema brand name operating in the United Kingdom, Ireland and Norway, which along with UCI Cinemas and Nordic Cinema Group is part of the Odeon Cinemas Group subsidiary of AMC Theatres.
+Odeon Cinemas Limited, trading as Odeon (stylised in all caps), is a cinema brand name operating in the United Kingdom, Ireland, Norway and Greece, which along with UCI Cinemas and Nordic Cinema Group is part of the Odeon Cinemas Group subsidiary of AMC Theatres.
 It uses the famous name of the Odeon cinema circuit first introduced in Great Britain in 1930.
+As of 2016, Odeon is the largest cinema chain in the UK by market share (although the Irish cinemas were also included within this figure).

-The first Odeon cinema was opened by Oscar Deutsch in 1928, in Brierley Hill, Staffordshire (now West Midlands), although initially called "Picture House".
+The first Odeon cinema was opened by Oscar Deutsch in 1928, in Brierley Hill, Staffordshire (now West Midlands), England, although initially called "Picture House".
 The first cinema to use the Odeon brand name was Deutsch's cinema at Perry Barr, Birmingham in 1930.
-Ten years later Odeon was part of the Rank Organisation who continued their ownership of the circuit for a further sixty years.
+The brand's flagship cinema, the Odeon, Leicester Square in London, opened in 1937.
+Odeon then became part of the Rank Organisation who continued their ownership of the circuit for a further sixty years.
 Through a number of sales and acquisitions in the early 2000s the company was purchased by Terra Firma, which merged Odeon and UCI Cinemas to form Odeon UCI Cinemas Group.
 Most UCI cinemas then took the Odeon brand name in 2006.
 Terra Firma/UCI sold the company to AMC Theatres in November 2016.
-Ironically, UCI was originally formed through the merger of AMC UK and Cinema International Corporation in 1989.

-As of 2016, Odeon is the largest cinema chain in the United Kingdom by market share (although the Irish cinemas were also included within this figure).

-On 17 March 2020, Odeon temporarily closed its cinemas across the UK and Ireland due to the COVID-19 pandemic.

 History

 Establishment

-Odeon Cinemas was created in 1928 by Oscar Deutsch.
+Odeon Cinemas was created in 1928 by entrepreneur Oscar Deutsch.
 Odeon publicists liked to claim that the name of the cinemas was derived from his motto, "Oscar Deutsch Entertains Our Nation", but it had been used for cinemas in France and Italy in the 1920s, and the word is actually Ancient Greek ᾨδεῖον, Ōideion, meaning "a place for singing".
-The word "Nickelodeon" was coined in 1888 and was widely used to describe small cinemas in the United States starting from 1905.
+The word "Nickelodeon" was coined in 1888 and was widely used to describe small cinemas in the US.

 The first cinema opened by Deutsch was located in Brierley Hill, Staffordshire, England in 1928.
 The building has long since been demolished, but as of 2006, the former UCI cinema (built in the 1980s as an AMC multiplex) at the Merry Hill Shopping Centre in Brierley Hill was refurbished as an Odeon cinema.
 However, its style is more functional than that of original Odeon cinemas.

 The first cinema that opened under the Odeon brand was in 1930, located in Perry Barr, Birmingham.
 It was designed by Harry Weedon using maritime-inspired Art Deco architecture.
 The frontage was remodelled following damage sustained during the Second World War and, having been a bingo hall, has since been converted into a conference venue.